Wangarĩ Maathai: Government intervention

 In January 1992, it came to the attention of Maathai and other pro-democracy activists that a list of people were targeted for assassination and that a government-sponsored coup was possible.
 Maathai's name was on the list.
 The pro-democracy group, known as the Forum for the Restoration of Democracy (FORD), presented its information to the media, calling for a general election.
 Later that day, Maathai received a warning that one of their members had been arrested.
 Maathai decided to barricade herself in her home.
 Shortly thereafter, police arrived and surrounded the house.
 She was besieged for three days before police cut through the bars she had installed on her windows, came in, and arrested her.
 She and the other pro-democracy activists who had been arrested were charged with spreading malicious rumors, sedition, and treason.
 After a day and a half in jail, they were brought to a hearing and released on bail.
 A variety of international organisations and eight senators (including Al Gore and Edward M. Kennedy) put pressure on the Kenyan government to substantiate the charges against the pro-democracy activists or risk damaging relations with the United States.
 In November 1992, the Kenyan government dropped the charges.

 On 28 February 1992, while released on bail, Maathai and others took part in a hunger strike in a corner of Uhuru Park, which they labeled Freedom Corner, to pressure the government to release political prisoners.
 After four days of hunger strike, on 3 March 1992, the police forcibly removed the protesters.
 Maathai and three others were knocked unconscious by police and hospitalized.
 President Daniel arap Moi called her "a mad woman" and "a threat to the order and security of the country".
 The attack drew international criticism.
-The US State Department said it was "deeply concerned" by the violence and by the forcible removal of the hunger strikers.
-When the prisoners were not released, the protesters – mostly mothers of those in prison – moved their protest to All Saints Cathedral, the seat of the Anglican Archbishop in Kenya, across from Uhuru Park.
+The U.S. State Department said it was "deeply concerned" by the violence and by the forcible removal of the hunger strikers.
+When the prisoners were not released, the protesters mostly mothers of those in prison – moved their protest to All Saints Cathedral, the seat of the Anglican Archbishop in Kenya, across from Uhuru Park.
 The protest there continued, with Maathai contributing frequently, until early 1993 when the prisoners were finally released.

 During that time, Maathai was recognized with various awards internationally, but the Kenyan government did not appreciate her work.
-In 1991 she received the Goldman Environmental Prize in San Francisco and the Hunger Project's Africa Prize for Leadership in London.
+In 1991,she received the Goldman Environmental Prize in San Francisco and the Hunger Project's Africa Prize for Leadership in London.
 CNN aired a three-minute segment about the Goldman prize, but when it aired in Kenya, that segment was cut out.
 In June 1992, during the long protest at Uhuru Park, both Maathai and President arap Moi travelled to Rio de Janeiro for the UN Conference on Environment and Development (Earth Summit).
-The Kenyan government accused Maathai of inciting women and encouraging them to strip at Freedom Corner, urging that she not be allowed to speak at the summit.
+The Kenyan government accused Maathai of inciting women and encouraging them to strip at Freedom Corner, urging that she should not be allowed to speak at the summit.
 Despite this, Maathai was chosen to be a chief spokesperson at the summit.